wnstify/backup-management-tool/DISCLAIMER.md

 1. You have read and understood this disclaimer
 2. You accept all risks associated with using this software
-3. You will not hold Webnestify liable for any damages
+3. You will not hold Backupd liable for any damages
 4. You are solely responsible for your data and backups
 5. You will take appropriate precautions as described above